Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Introduction

 Our method is applicable not just to \acro{dla}s, but also to other classes of absorption systems, such as Lyman limit systems and metal absorbers, which we intend to examine in future work.
 We focus on \acro{dla}s here both because of the large body of prior work which enables us to thoroughly verify our catalogs, and the intrinsic importance of these systems.

 \acro{dla}s are a direct probe of neutral gas at densities close to those required to form stars \citep{Cen:2012}.
-They thus provide a powerful independent check on models of galaxy formation, allowing us to directly probe non-luminous material at high redshift.
 The exact nature of the systems hosting \acro{dla}s was initially debated, with kinematic data combined with simple semi-analytic models appearing to indicate objects similar in size to present day star-forming galaxies \citep{Prochaska:1997, Jedamzik:1998, Maller:2001}, whereas early simulations produced clumps closer in size to dwarf galaxies \citep{Haehnelt:1998, Okoshi:2005}.
 Recent numerical simulations are able to reproduce most observations with neutral hydrogen clouds stretching almost to the virial radius of objects larger than dwarfs, but smaller than present day star-forming galaxies \citep{Pontzen:2008, Rahmati:2013, Bird:2014a}.
 Associated galactic stellar components have been detected in a few, particularly neutral hydrogen and metal-rich systems at low redshift \citep{lebrun97,rao03,chen05}.
 However, unbiased surveys have placed strong upper limits on the star-formation rates of the median \acro{dla} \citep{Fumagalli:2015}, indicating that \acro{dla}s are associated with low star-formation rate objects.

-\acro{dla}s currently represent our only probe of small- to moderate-sized galaxies at high redshift, and are known to have dominated the neutral-gas content of the Universe from redshift $z = 5$ (when the Universe was 1.2\,Gyr old) to today \citep{Gardner:1997, wolfe05}.
-These systems likely played a significant role in fuelling star formation across the cosmic time, and thus their abundance as a function of redshift provides strong constraints on models of galaxy formation \citep{Bird:2014}.
+\acro{dla}s represent our only probe of small- to moderate-sized galaxies at high redshift, and are known to have dominated the neutral-gas content of the Universe from redshift $z = 5$ (when the Universe was 1.2\,Gyr old) to today \citep{Gardner:1997, wolfe05}.
+The neutral gas in these systems ultimately accretes onto galactic halos and fuels star formation.
+Thus their abundance as a function of redshift provides strong constraints on models of galaxy formation \citep{Bird:2014}.
 Our work, including publicly available software, will not only provide observers with a new automated tool for detecting these objects, but also provide theorists with a reliable catalog on which to base theoretical models.